Westpac Logo

 The Bank of New South Wales Logo 1931-1974

 Initially, management approved a custom-made monochrome heraldic coat of arms.
-It is not a symbol of any kind or dynasty but a specially designed paraphernalia.
-The logo depicts a classic shield – narrow at the bottom and wide at the top.
-It is surrounded by national talismans: emu (an ostrich on the left), a swan (on the right), and a kangaroo (above).
-On the shield itself, there are tools and various elements that emphasize the bank’s close connection with the state’s heritage and its roots.
+It is not a symbol of any kind or dynasty, but a specially designed paraphernalia.
+The logo depicts a classic shield, narrow at the bottom and wide at the top.
+It is surrounded by national talismans: an emu (on the left), a swan (on the right), and a kangaroo (above).
+On the shield itself, tools and other elements emphasize the bank’s close connection to the state’s heritage and roots.

 1974 – 1982